Homemade Happy Hour

 • Cranberry juice

-• Grapefruit Juice (fresh squeezed if possible)
+• Grapefruit juice (fresh squeezed if possible)

-• Orange Juice (fresh squeezed)
+• Fresh Orange juice (fresh squeezed)

-• Lemon Juice (fresh squeezed)
+• Fresh Lemon juice (fresh squeezed)

-• Lime Juice (fresh squeezed)
+• Fresh Lime juice (fresh squeezed)

-• Mint
+• Fresh Mint

-• Rosemary
+• Fresh Rosemary

-• Citrus wedges (lemon, lime, orange, grapefruit)
+• Citrus wedges (lemon, lime, orange, or grapefruit)

-• Berries (blueberries, sliced strawberries, blackberries)
+• Berries (blueberries, sliced strawberries, blackberries, raspberries)

 Fresh ingredients for your cocktail and mocktail bar